verrazzano/docs/content/en/docs/quickstart/_index.md

         verrazzano/example-verrazzano
     ```

 1. (Optional) View the installation logs.

-    The Verrazzano operator launches a Kubernetes [job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) to install Verrazzano.
-You can view the installation logs from that job with the following command:
+You can view the logs with the following command:

     ```
     $ kubectl logs -n verrazzano-install \